Alexander-Hjelm/cheatsheets/azure-pipelines.md

 ## The reference assemblies for .NETFramework,Version=v4.8 were not found

 Install the specified dotnet core + targeting pack on the build machine.

+## You do not have the appropriate permissions to manage test suites under this area path.

+Under Project Settings -> Boards -> Porject Configuration -> Areas.
+Select **Security** for the top-level area and ensure that the Build Service user has the **Manage Test Plans** and **Manage Test Suites** permissions.